 So your first month will cost $0 and your second month will cost $59 only.
 The support levels are also the same for everybody so you don’t have better or worse support according to your plan.

-You’ll also need a VPS, but you can get started with Vultr for $20 per month and that server can easily handle around 300,000 visits per day, or around 9 million visits per month. $119 for 9 million visits per month sounds pretty sweet when you would have to pay $299-$599 for that in other solutions.
+You’ll also need a VPS, but you can get started with Vultr for $20 per month ($25 coupon included in that link) and that server can easily handle around 300,000 visits per day or around 9 million visits per month. $119 for 9 million visits per month sounds pretty sweet when you would have to pay $299-$599 for that in other solutions.

-The only thing I miss from Voluum is their database which is far more accurate (Digital Element) however this is mostly important when running campaigns for specific ISPs or cities like pin submits or some city/state specific offers.
-I can’t complain though as I know due to the price of the database it can only be included in SaaS like Voluum or Cloud hosted Funnelflux and none of the self hosted solutions have it available for that specific reason.
+The only thing I miss from Voluum is their database which is far more accurate (Digital Element) however this is most important when running campaigns for specific ISPs or cities like pin submits or some city/state-specific offers.
+I can’t complain though as I know due to the price of the database it can only be included in SaaS like Voluum or Cloud hosted Funnelflux and none of the self-hosted solutions have it available for that specific reason.

 But other than that, I love Binom and will continue to use it looking forward to some great feature updates in the near future!